-1.2 SYMBOLS AND ARCHETYPE
+10.2 SYMBOLS AND ARCHETYPE

 Individual units that can be isolated or merged to carry and incorporate meaning are the primary building blocks for any codes.
 Symbols are the traditional name for these components.
-Symbols "reflect a common core of interest, need, and experience" among humans
+Symbols "reflect a common core of interest, need, and experience" among humans symbols: verbal communication and graphic emotions.

-The verbal and visual symbol grammars are the most common.
-All human connection, as Joshua Meyrowitz points out, requires two forms of symbols: verbal communication and graphic emotions.
 Expressions are more direct and unclear, more natural but less clear than linguistic claims, like photos without subtitles.
 Expressions originate from a person's mouth; they reveal how they "truly feel" and what they're like.
 However, a contract cannot be formed on a wink and a smile.
 The meanings of expressions are frequently lost unless words are employed to clarify them.
 When a society's range of experience is limited, words are less necessary.